liamcampbell-png/CMEFuturesChallenge/README.md

 ## Methodology
 - Bought continuous front month futures contract data for several tickers (Data from Kibot)
-- Cleaned, spliced, and processed data into a useable format
+- Cleaned, spliced, and processed data into a useable format (including data from fred and yahoo finance)
 - Developed various features for analysis including log prices, log volume, log returns, spreads, etc.
 - Split data into 80/20 train/test
 - Determined feature importance with random forest in a preprocessing step (reducing ~2400 features to ~600)